Makemake: Rotation

 The rotation period of Makemake is uncertain, with measurements giving either 11.4 or 22.8 h as of 2025.
 These rotation period measurements were made by monitoring changes in Makemake's brightness over time, which is plotted as a light curve.
 Makemake exhibits very little variation in brightness (0.03 magnitudes) presumably due to small albedo variations across its surface, which makes it difficult for telescopes to measure Makemake's light curve and rotation period.
 For example, studies prior to 2019 suggested possible rotation periods of 7.77, 11.24, 11.5, and 22.48 hours.
 For measurements as of 2025, it is unclear whether Makemake's brightness peaks once or twice per rotation, so it is unclear whether the rotation period is 11.4 hours or double that value at 22.8 hours.

 The axial tilt of Makemake has not been measured, although it can be reasonably assumed that its rotation axis is aligned with the pole of its moon's orbit.
 In that case, Makemake would have a high axial tilt somewhere between 46±and ° with respect to its orbit around the Sun (or 63 ° with respect to the ecliptic), with its equator facing toward the Sun and Earth (near equinox) at the time its moon was discovered.
 This high axial tilt together with its eccentric orbit can give rise to major seasonal changes in Makemake's surface temperature and terrain, similar to those seen on Pluto.
 Makemake's moon was predicted to eclipse Makemake sometime during 2009–2013 or 2023–2027, so Makemake may have passed equinox during either of those year ranges if its rotation is aligned with its moon's orbit.

 Geology

-Surface
+Surface composition and color

 The near-infrared spectrum of Makemake, as measured by the James Webb Space Telescope.
 The absorption signatures of methane (CH_{4}) at 1 um are very prominent in Makemake's spectrum, which indicates it is very abundant on Makemake's surface.
 Other chemical compounds detected on Makemake include ethane (C_{2}H_{6}), acetylene (C_{2}H_{2}), deuterated methane (CH_{3}D), and possibly ethylene (C_{2}H_{4}).